wessberg/notes/BSUP/chapter4.md

 Where requirements are relatively certain, but there are many complexities, we should go for an incremental approach.

 **When deadlines are tight, then either an evolutionary or an incremental approach is favored over a waterfall strategy**!

+## Rational Unified Process

+This is an iterative process, based on UML.
+Each iteration have 4 phases:

+1. Inception
+	- Models the scope of the system.
+We perform initial cost and budget estimations
+2. Elaboration
+	- Here we focus on domain analysis.
+Define the basis architecture for the system.
+3. Construction
+	- Here the bulk of development happens.
+4. Transition
+	- The phase where the system goes from development to production.